 The annual spring tarpon migration is just around the corner.
-Schools of large tarpon have been in Key West Harbor, the many channels and creeks that wind through the backcountry and on the flats and basins surrounding the Florida Keys.
+During the next several months schools of large tarpon will be in Key West Harbor, the many channels and creeks that wind through the backcountry and on the flats and basins surrounding the Florida Keys.
 The height of the tarpon migration occurs in May and June when schools of large tarpon can be found traveling down the oceanside flats of the Florida Keys island chain.
 During this same time fly anglers from around the country and all over the world come to the Florida Keys to get their opportunity to battle the mighty Silver King.

 Tarpon trigger something primal in all of us, the need to go one-on-one with a creature that can reach eight feet in lenght and grow to well over 200 pounds.
 A tarpons large silver scales, huge eyes and iridescent hues make them one of the most beautiful fish that swims.

 Though fly fishing for tarpon is very popular and the preferred form of angling, tarpon can be taken on a wide variety of live baits and artificial lures.
 Tarpon can be found all over the Florida Keys from the deep water harbors and bridges to shallow grass flats.
 Fishing for tarpon at night can be a great experience as they are nocturnal and are most active at night and during the low light hours of the day.